-Pothos can live in water forever as long as you provide it with the right care and maintenance.
-You need to change the water every couple of weeks and provide the right nutrients using liquid fertilizer.
-You need to clean the container every few weeks especially if algae is growing in it.
+Yes, pothos can live in water forever if you give it the required nutrients, humidity, and indirect sunlight.
+You need to change the water every couple of weeks and provide liquid fertilizer.
+You must clean the container every few weeks to prevent algae growth.

 Once you know the basics, it’s easy to grow pothos in water.
 I’ve written a step-by-step process that will help you do the same.

 How to grow pothos in water

 The main things you need when growing pothos in water are:

 - A balanced liquid fertilizer

 - Clean water (rainwater, distilled water, tap water free from chemicals)

 - Bypass pruner (if you are getting the cuttings from another plant)

 - A pothos cutting (either from another plant or from a garden center or nursery)

 When growing the pothos in water, it’s best if you can get a glass jar or container that can hold water without leakages.
 If you use a transparent glass container, you can see the roots forming and the condition of the plant as it grows.